Shadow Priest DPS Spell Summary — Shadowlands 9.2

 Shadow Word: Pain is one of your two DoTs.
 It deals Shadow damage to the target over time, and generates Insanity on application.

 Vampiric Touch is one of your two DoTs.
 It deals Shadow damage to the target over time, heals you for 50% of the damage dealt, and generates Insanity on application.

 Mind Blast deals damage to a single target, which has a 7.5-second cooldown, affected by Haste, and which generates a high amount of Insanity.
 It is generally one of your highest priority spells.
-Its cooldown is also reduced once you go into Voidform.
+You also gain an extra charge of this ability when you have Voidform active.

 Mind Flay is a channeled spell that deals Shadow damage to the target and slows their movement speed by 50%.
 It generates Insanity, has no cooldown, and is used as a filler throughout your rotation.